daviddeutsch/aec.valanx.org/docs/pages/developers/04-custom-mi.md

 Once you have your file, you also need to put it into the right folder.
 Since we named our class `mi_email_simple`, the folder within /micro_integrations needs to be called `email_simple` and the file `email_simple.php`.

 That's all you need to do!

+Be sure to check on other MIs that ship with AEC to see further examples of how you can go about integrating the service of your choice.